About Me

 - Computer Networks

-Work Experience
+Experience

 May 2025 - Present

-Air Force Research Laboratory Scholars Program – Kirtland Air Force Base, Albuquerque, New Mexico, United States
+Air Force Research Laboratory | Kirtland Air Force Base, Albuquerque, New Mexico, United States

-October 2022 – Present
+October 2022 - May 2025

-Grand Valley State University – Allendale, Michigan, United States
+Grand Valley State University | Allendale, Michigan, United States

 May 2024 - August 2024

-Gentex Corporation – Zeeland, Michigan, United States
+Gentex Corporation | Zeeland, Michigan, United States

 January 2023 - April 2025

-GVSU Information Technology – Allendale, Michigan, United States
+GVSU Information Technology | Allendale, Michigan, United States

-- Automated generation of weather databases and environmental visualizations for real-world sustainability projects
+- Automated the generation of weather databases and visualizations to support environmental sustainability projects, improving data processing speed by over 200,000%

 Projects

-Spot Micro - Remote Control Movement Demonstration
+Spot Micro - Remote Operation Testing

 -